Stateware/Dav3i/doc/FrontEndArchitecture.md

 **UX** or **user experience** refers to user interaction with screen elements as a way of interacting with data.
 To differentiate from UI, this more accurately refers to *how* the user interacts with the UI.

-###0.1.1 : Elements
+### 0.1.1 : Elements

 **area selection** refers to the complete list of selected regions for which graphs are desired.

 **bounds** refers to the upper and lower bounds of stats whose values are estimated.

-**control panel** refers to the section of the page which includes graphs, stat selection tabs, and the settings button.
+**control panel** refers to the section of the page which includes graphs, stat selection dropdown, and the settings button.

 **graphs** refers to the graph or graphs drawn to represent the values of the selected stat for an area selection over the selected timespan.